TylerTemp/SaintsField/README.md

 ![Image](https://github.com/user-attachments/assets/8232e42e-21ec-43ec-92c3-fbfeaebe4de1)

 #### `FieldLabelText` ####

 Like `LabelText`, but it can be applied to an array/list to change the element label (instead of the label of array/list itself)

-Use it on an array/list will apply it to all the direct child element instead of the field label itself.
-You can use this to modify elements of an array/list field, in this way:

 1. Ensure you make it a callback: `isCallback=true`, or the `richTextXml` starts with `$`
 2. It'll pass the element value and index to your function